llagerlof/autoleap/README.md

 ## Installation

-- Be sure you use the bash shell, since this script was wrote for it.
+- Be sure you use the bash shell, since this script was written for it.
 - Download the script `autoleap.sh` anywhere.
 - `source` the script on your `.bashrc` (add the line `source /path/to/script/autoleap.sh` to the end of your `.bashrc`)
 - Reopen the terminal (or source `.bashrc`)